 1. Find the Home of Your Dreams: Peruse the housing market to find a home that fits your needs and wants.
 Try to visit as many houses as you can (10-20) before deciding on one.
 You may fall in love with the second one you see, but you could find another one later that you like even more.
 It is also important not to ignore the downsides of a house just because you love certain aspects.
 For example, a long commute may seem doable in the beginning but could end up causing more stress over time.

-1. Know What you Should be Paying: The Federal Housing Finance Agency found that first-time homebuyers pay 0.79% more on average for a home than experienced buyers, as they tend to only focus on the positives and ignore the potential drawbacks of the house.1 Review market analyses to compare nearby houses to the price of your home and make sure you are being charged fairly.
+1. Know What you Should be Paying: First-time homebuyers tend to pay more on average for a home than experienced buyers, as they tend to only focus on the positives and ignore the potential drawbacks of the house.
+Review market analyses to compare nearby houses to the price of your home and make sure you are being charged fairly.

 1. Have Your Home Inspected: While they can be expensive, having a licensed home inspector analyze a previously owned home will likely save you big bucks in the long run.
 Bring any hidden damage that you might miss to light before you put any money down.